limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 */
 ```

 Could this be the email address and the username of the admin?
-Well, there is a high chance if you look at the name on the header page.
+Well, there's a high chance if you compare it with the name on the header page.

 ### Directory/File Enumeration (2)

+Remember the secret backup directory?
 Taking a leaf from the previous enumeration with `dirbuster`, let's give it another shot starting with this path: `/g0rmint/s3cretbackupdirect0ry`.

 ```
 File found: /g0rmint/s3cretbackupdirect0ry/info.php - 200
 ```

 Good.
-One more page is available.
+One more page shows up.

 ### Information Page